12 - 14 years old.

 Students work intensively on areas of personal development as needed.
 As such, opportunities to review grammatical or spelling rules, mathematical formulae, or other foundational skills arise within each child’s work at different levels.
 These are reviewed, addressed, and worked on individually.

-Students meet regularly in small advisor groups to address the concerns of the individuals and of the group as a whole.
+Students meet regularly to address the concerns of the individuals and of the group as a whole.
 Often the agenda for these groups will include items such as time management, grace and courtesy, conflict resolution, peer interaction, and evaluation procedures.
-These groups are intentionally diverse in age, gender, strengths and challenges.

 Mathematics and Geometry

 Through the use of math materials, each student is placed at his or her own academic level that will sustain previously learned math skills and appropriately challenge them.
 This program takes the students well into the study of algebra and geometry and has a large amount of problem solving which supports the other areas of practical implementation of mathematics.

 The studies in English in the areas of writing and reading are generally centred on cultural themes.
 Supported by a weekly seminar study in small groups, students discuss readings and complete weekly writing through all aspects of the curriculum.
 The students are required to reflect on themes, events or readings in personal journals, allowing for creative expression and thought.
 The study of grammar and spelling permeate all aspects of writing.

 This program encompasses all areas that help define our humanness: history, literature, politics and political geography, current events, and the arts.
 In alternating years, the focus will be around the transformation of humans through history both internationally and in our own country and city, followed by the growth of Canada as a country from indigenous peoples through to Confederation.